rsanchezmo/tdf_gazebo/README.md

 # tdf-gazebo
-Gazebo package for simulation of search and rescue robots in tdf mountains.
+Gazebo package for simulation of search and rescue robots in tdf mountains base on a heightmap.

 ![tdf_world](img/world.png)